Mo Brooks

 In 2022, Brooks retired from the U.S. House of Representatives to run for the U.S. Senate seat vacated by Richard Shelby.
-Once a strong ally of former President Donald Trump, Brooks was initially supported by Trump, but Trump rescinded his endorsement of Brooks's candidacy in March 2022.
-In May, Brooks came in second in the Republican primary, behind Katie Britt; he lost to Britt in the runoff.
+Once a strong ally of President Donald Trump, Brooks was initially supported by Trump, but Trump rescinded his endorsement of Brooks candidacy in March 2022, claiming Brooks had "gone woke", after he made statements regarding moving past disproven claims of fraud about the 2020 election.
+In May, Brooks came in second in the Republican primary, behind Katie Britt, losing to her in the runoff.
 Since then, Brooks has been an outspoken critic of Trump.

 Early life, education, and legal career

 Brooks was born in 1954 in Charleston, South Carolina, and moved to Huntsville, Alabama, in 1963.
 His mother, Betty J. (Noland) Brooks, taught economics and government for over 20 years at Lee High School, while he attended Grissom High School.
 His father, Morris Jackson "Jack" Brooks Sr., was raised in Chattanooga, Tennessee, and worked as an electrical engineer before retiring from Redstone Arsenal's Meteorology Center.
 They still live in Madison County, Alabama.

 Brooks graduated from Grissom High School in 1972.
 He graduated from Duke University in three years with a double major in political science and economics, with highest honors in economics.
 Brooks received his J.D. degree from the University of Alabama School of Law in 1978.

 Brooks started his legal career with the Tuscaloosa County district attorney's office.
 He left that office in 1980 to return to Huntsville as a law clerk for presiding circuit court Judge John David Snodgrass.
 During every year except when he was serving as a prosecutor or judicial clerk, Brooks was a practicing lawyer.
 In 1993, he became counsel to Leo and Associates, a business law firm with a national focus, founded by Karl W. Leo.
 He became a partner in the firm, which was reorganized as Leo & Brooks, LLC.
 He maintained a national practice that specialized in commercial litigation.